crypto-org-chain/chain-docs/docs/chain-details/module_staking.md

 #### `tx staking delegate [validator-addr] [amount]` - Delegate liquid tokens to a validator

-As discussed in the delegator section, one can delegate their toke to an active validators by:
+As discussed in the delegator section, one can delegate their toke to an active validator by:

 ```bash
 $ tx staking delegate [validator-addr] [amount]